-2.4.3 Sustainability Campaign
+2.4.2 Sustainability Campaign

 SRS continues to implement its "One Simple Act of Green" environmental awareness campaign.
 The program empowers SRS employees with the information, tools, and programs needed to reduce the Site's footprint on the environment.
 Employees practice simple acts, such as turning off lights when leaving a room or workspace, which promote environmental stewardship.
+SRS EMS and Sustainability personnel also participated in Aiken Technical College's (ATC) Second Annual Sustainability Expo to share with ATC staff and students the sustainability programs SRS is implementing, such as biomass and sustainable remediation.